Object Mapping

 – Data standards

 The starting point for these outdoor workshops is an object brought by each participant that holds a meaningful connection to the landscape.
-Through “object elicitation”, facilitators encourage small groups of participants to locate their object in a diagrammatic landscape map, this visual ethnography using local materials and a grid.
-Group reflections and discussions about the maps are then recorded on video.
+Through “object elicitation”, facilitators encourage small groups of participants to locate their object in a diagrammatic landscape map, using local materials and a grid.
+Using such visual ethnography encourages group reflections and discussions about the maps and is recorded on video.
 This innovative, visual method of collecting and recording data builds on my experience on the Coral Communities project.

 Ruritage: a pan European project